jon1735/PokemonAPI/README.md

 Fork and clone this repository to your terminal.
 Open index.HTML in your terminal
-In the search bar, type in the name of your favorite Pokemon Once the Pokemon's picture and name appear, click on the picture to pull up the abilities.
+In the search bar, type in the name of your favorite Pokemon
+ - try any of these: (Pikachu, Mewtwo, Charmander) Once the Pokemon's picture and name appear, click on the picture to pull up the abilities.
 If you like the Pokemon, click on the like button to show your love!